ranghetti/sen2r/cran-comments.md

 (e.g. because example input filenames do not correspond to existing files, or for functions which install something on disk).

+Regarding package testing, we wrote test functions at tests/testthat, granting an overall package coverage of XX%
+(most of them cannot be run automatically for the reason described above).

 > Couldn't find the files necessary for gdalwarp_grid.Rd e.g.
 Please add small files needed for the examples in the inst/extdata subfolder of your package and use system.file() to get the correct